This review is going to be fun.

 Divergent is based on the novel of the same name by Veronica Roth, a self-professed Christian.
 In his brilliant review, David Edelstein notes the book’s treatment of intellectuals.
 One of the classes people are grouped into, “Erudite,” the intellectual arm of society, are depicted as control-hungry villains pitted against the “Abnegation” class — humble servants of society.
 Edelstein writes: “The novelist, Veronica Roth, reserves her loathing for the ‘Erudites’, who spend their days in intellectual pursuit.
 She appears to be one in a long line of religious conservatives (her first acknowledgment is to God, ‘for your Son’) who think there’s nothing more dangerous than intellectualism, which makes people apt to seize power and impose Maoist-like uniformity on entire populations — on pain of death.”

-Call me a liberal elite, but I like my intellectualism, and I feel safer among smart people than conservative nutcases.
+Call me a liberal elite, but I like my intellectualism, and I feel safer among smart people than conservatives.
 Divergent disguises its anti-intellectual colors just enough to be cool, and the effect is kind of embarrassing.
 Tris and Four are a little too cool to be believable recruitment tools, even for the Christian-rock-band populace who practice a “Jesus was a rebel” brand of faith (Divergent‘s audience).
-Tattoos have an out-of-place prominence: Four’s entire back is tattooed with tribalistic symbolism of the social classes and Tris has an eye-rolling Bible-girl-ish tattoo of three birds on her collarbone representing the family members she leaves behind in her chosen, divergent life.
+Tattoos have an out-of-place prominence: Four’s entire back is tattooed with tribalistic symbolism of the social classes and Tris has an eye-rolling Bible-girl tattoo of three birds on her collarbone representing the family members she leaves behind in her chosen, divergent life.

 Like most college-educated liberals I know, I’m smart enough to see that a healthy amount of government distrust is good, because the only thing more frightening than a bunch of angry tea-partiers getting mad about same-sex marriage and forming citizen militias is the actual danger of totalitarianism.
-But if we ever teeter in that direction, it won’t be with liberals in charge.
+But the fact is, if we ever teeter in that direction, it won’t be with liberals in charge.

 Christians have never been a punished minority — they just love claiming to be.
 The irony is that Christians are the ruling class of society and love state propaganda.
 They pass laws to make sure their beliefs are not challenged.
-They threaten and attack naysayers with hate.
+They threaten and attack naysayers with hate and legislation.
 They hate colleges and other secular institutions.
 They hate cities and consider them dystopias — places where, heaven forbid, the throwing-together of cultures may result in a more equalizing, democratic space.
 Tris is victorious at the end of the film when she escapes the state-controlled city to the free countryside beyond its walls.
 (In a gay liberal story, victory would be arriving in a city, not leaving one.)

 If you’re a college-educated coastal elite, watch Divergent if you want to feel like a villain.
 It’s exhilarating.
-And Theo James is hot.
+And Theo James is so hot.